 When so much of the world still faces the horrors of war, the cruelty of poverty, injustice, and uncertainty, I choose to set aside cynicism and disbelief, replacing these with the hope and wonder I had as a child.
 I feel grateful to be able to write to you using technologies that have made the world more transparent and peoples far away feel connected.
 We are fortunate to live in a time when scientific discovery has eradicated many fatal illnesses and brought hope for a future of better health.
 Philanthropy is being redefined as millions of people give a little to help so very many.
 Now is a great time to be alive, with the world changing so fast that tragedy turns into hope because time thrusts us into the future.

 Yes, I am an optimist in this season when it is so easy to forget the Christmas Truce of 1914, a moment when the human spirit triumphed over tragedy and exhausted soldiers singing of Silent Night, Holy Night in Flanders Fields changed what is possible for all of us.

 Dallas and I and our entire Healing HealthCare Systems team, wish each of you a good, warm, and loving holiday, that next year shall renew our collective capacities for peace, hope, health, and an inspired future.

-So, I include the Christmas Truce Carol as it is as appropriate now as it was last year:
+So, I include the Christmas truce carol as it is as appropriate now as it has ever been…

 In Flanders on the Christmas morn